Division of Academic Affairs

 Academic Support Program for Student–Athletes

 The Academic Support Program for Student-Athletes assists the University’s student-athletes in reaching their academic goals.
-Though student-athletes are also expected to maintain regular contact with the Academic Advising Program, the Academic Support Program’s staff provide academic counseling, a first-year transition program, proactive monitoring, study skills development workshops, tutoring, and a supplemental instruction program.
+Program staff provide academic counseling, a first-year transition program, proactive monitoring, study skills development workshops, tutoring, and a supplemental instruction program.
 Facilities include a computer lab, group and private study rooms, a reading lounge, and a 130-seat auditorium.
+Student-athletes are expected to consult with their advisers in the Academic Advising Program for information about courses and graduation requirements.

 Summer Bridge is a seven-week residential academic support program for a select group of entering first-year students.
 The program is designed to ease participants’ personal and academic transition from high school to the University.
 Students enroll in an English composition course and in one mathematics or chemistry course.
 They also participate in learning strategies instruction offered by the Learning Center.
 Cultural and recreational activities are significant components of the program, as students are introduced to the University and the vast array of opportunities available.